KILTprotocol/spec-ext-credential-api/readme.md

 Not much can be done if some malware has full control over user’s computer.

-*Conclusion:* protection against keyloggers with disc and/or network traffic access is out of scope of this specification.
+*Conclusion:* protection against keyloggers with disc and/or network traffic access is outside the scope of this specification.

 ### Evil extensions